If you focus on practice production but not reducing overhead expenses for your dental practice, you’ll be forced to work harder than you need to.

 Many practices can make an immediate positive impact on their practices by reducing wasteful spending and either redirecting that money to more productive uses or taking that money home as profits.
 That’s why it’s so important to know your numbers and make sure you are not paying much for overhead expenses, such as dental supplies, lab fees, rent, and administrative costs.

 So how do you know if your overhead expenses are out of control?
 Dr. Glenn Vo, our Delivering Wow Platinum “Reducing Overhead” coach shared strategies he uses to help practices reduce overhead.
-Here are two steps he suggests every practice complete.
+Here are two steps he suggests every practice to complete.
 These will help you understand exactly how to know if their overhead expenses are out of control.

 Determine your overhead expenses.